LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 The driver is typically provided with a switch and can select which fuel they choose to use.

-Autogas (gas for cars) engines have lower running costs.
+Autogas engines have lower running costs.

-LPG is typically less expensive than petrol or diesel.
+Autogas is typically less expensive than petrol or diesel.

 Engine oil and spark plugs need changing less often with an LPG gas auto, for reduced service costs.